Close×

 Example: if someone cashes your pension cheque and keeps all or part of the money without your authorization, or misuses a power of attorney to withdraw money from your bank account, this not only constitutes financial exploitation, but also theft.

 It can be difficult to detect.
 It often involves small actions repeated over long periods rather than a single event.
-People who are alone or in poor health are generally the most vulnerable.
+People who are alone or in poor health are usually the most vulnerable.

 How to protect yourself ?